Snowflake-Labs/sfquickstarts/site/sfguides/src/question_answering_on_kg_using_relationalai_and_snowflake/question_answering_on_kg.md

 - Then, follow the instructions [here](https://docs.snowflake.com/en/developer-guide/git/git-setting-up#label-integrating-git-repository-api-integration) to create a git repository stage in Snowflake. *NOTE - No secret is needed, since it is a public repository.*
     - Remote Repository URL - https://github.com/RelationalAI/QuestionAnsweringKG.git

 - Go to [https://app.snowflake.com](https://app.snowflake.com) and under Projects->Notebooks, on the top right corner in Notebook Dropdown, select *Create from Repository*.
-    - For *File Location in Repository* , navigate to the Git repository stage created in previous step, and select *KGQA_DEMO->notebook_app.ipynb*.
+    - For *File Location in Repository* , navigate to the Git repository stage created in previous step, and select *KGQA_DEMO->kgqa_demo.ipynb*.
     - Fill the rest of the details as defined in the [config.json](https://github.com/RelationalAI/QuestionAnsweringKG/blob/main/KGQA_DEMO/kgqa_demo_setup/config.json).

 - Load RelationalAI in Snowflake Notebook using [Installation Guide](https://relational.ai/docs/native_app/installation#ii-set-up-the-rai-native-app).
-    - *Place the `relationalai.zip` file, as specified in the instructions, in the same directory as `notebook_app.ipynb` within Snowflake.*
+    - *Place the `relationalai.zip` file, as specified in the instructions, in the same directory as `kgqa_demo.ipynb` within Snowflake.*

-- Run the [KGQA Demo Notebook](https://github.com/RelationalAI/QuestionAnsweringKG/blob/main/KGQA_DEMO/notebook_app.ipynb) in Snowflake to play with our pipeline!
+- Run the [KGQA Demo Notebook](https://github.com/RelationalAI/QuestionAnsweringKG/blob/main/KGQA_DEMO/kgqa_demo.ipynb) in Snowflake to play with our pipeline!

 <img src="./assets/kgqa_demo_nb.png" alt="KGQA Example" width="1400">